Hotel tax in the United States: New Jersey

 In general, New Jersey charges a state occupancy fee of 5% on accommodations.
 This tax is reduced, however, in some cities which charge their own municipal occupancy fees.
 These are North Wildwood, Wildwood, and Wildwood Crest (where the fee is 3%), and Atlantic City, Elizabeth, Jersey City, and Newark (where the fee is 1%).
 Other municipalities charge municipal taxes as well, but the state fee still applies in full.
 These municipal taxes may be up to 3%.
 Additionally, casinos in Atlantic City are charged $2 per day.
 The state implemented this surcharge in 2022 to fund public safety measures.

 New York

 New York does not charge a statewide bed tax, but municipalities are authorized to do so.
 In New York City, for example, the tax is $1.50 per day.

 North Carolina

 North Carolina does not charge a statewide bed tax, but cities, counties, and special districts may do so.
 Mecklenburg County, for example, charges 8%.

 North Dakota

 Cities and counties may impose taxes of up to 2% on accommodations.

 Ohio

 Municipalities and townships may impose taxes of up to 3% on accommodations.

 Oklahoma

 Counties in Oklahoma with populations of 200,000 or less, as well as municipalities, are authorized to impose lodging taxes.

 Oregon

 Oregon imposes a statewide 1.5% tax on accommodations.
 Cities and counties may impose additional taxes.

+Pennsylvania

+Pennsylvania charges a hotel occupancy tax on accommodations, in place of sales tax.
+It is imposed at the same rate as sales tax, which is 6% in places other than Allegheny County and Philadelphia, 7% in Allegheny County, and 8% in Philadelphia.